MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/data-management-landing-zone.md

 Although this isn't a feature or a product of the data management landing zone, it's important to call out data standardization across all services.
 This defines the format in which data should land and be stored.

 >[!TIP]
->Where possible, would recommend using delta-lake format as the defacto standard across all services and storage.
+>Where possible, we would recommend using delta-lake format as the defacto standard across all services and storage.

-For more information, see [Data Standardization](../best-practices/data-standardization.md).
+For more information, see [Data Standardization](data-standardization.md).

 ## Next steps